mit-pdos/daisy-nfsd/eval/aws/README.md

 ## Create image (AMI) with prepped image

-Launch an i3.xlarge using Jammy (ubuntu/images-testing/hvm-ssd/ubuntu-jammy-22.04-amd64-minimal-20220505).
+Launch an i3.xlarge using Lunar (ubuntu-minimal/images/hvm-ssd/ubuntu-lunar-23.04-amd64-minimal-20231207).
 This is a daily image, so you may need to use a more recent version (the old ones become unavailable over time).